ovh/docs/pages/cloud/nutanix/36-self-service-calm/guide.en-gb.md

 Deleting a deployed application is as simple as deploying it.

-Click on the `Blueprints`{.action} icons on the left and check on a deployed application.
+Click on the `Blueprints`{.action} icons on the left and check a deployed application.

 ![09 delete deployed APP 01](images/09-delete-deployed-app01.png){.thumbnail}